-Climate-change risk has been included in the risk register ensuring on-going review, assessment, and reporting of the risk, the status of its associated controls and metrics to the key stakeholders.
+ESG including climate-change risk has been included in the risk register ensuring on-going review, assessment, and reporting of the risk, the status of its associated controls and metrics to the key stakeholders.
+Ownership of ESG - and the financial risks of climate change as part of that - has been assigned to David Roberts, an appropriate SMF (Senior Management Functions) holder.
+Climate change related risk has been the subject of regular Board-level engagement during 2022.
+Board training on the risks associated with climate change and ESG more broadly took place in 2022.